urbit/urbit.org-reloaded/main/posts/constitution.md

 navclass: urbit
 ---

-## Motivation
+## Declaration of purpose

-Our governance roadmap is this simple interim constitution.

-Urbit must eventually write its own constitution.
-But to write a real, durable constitution, a legitimate convention is required.
-Some proto-constitution is required to confirm that legitimacy.

-Like most new constitutions, this structure is a mix of Roman and Anglo-American traditions.
-It is as simple as possible and not optimized for scale or durability.

-## Urbit and this document

-Urbit is a new network created and owned by the Tlon Corporation.
-Tlon's goal is to surrender governance of Urbit to its users, as soon as this community is collectively ready to receive it.
+Urbit is a new network created by the Tlon Corporation.
+Tlon's broad intention is to surrender governance of Urbit to its users, as soon as the community is collectively ready to receive it.

-This constitution (which is not a legal contract, just a description of our intent) describes our governance process during this interim period.
+This constitution (which is not a legal contract, just a public declaration of our intent) describes our governance process during this interim period.
+Its design borrows from validated historical structures, mainly Roman and Anglo-American.

-## Structure

-This governance structure is designed for maximum efficiency in a young network.
-Its most important task is to replace itself when it is ready to grow.
-It must also name itself.

-## Validity

-This constitution takes effect as soon as the initial public presale of Urbit address space is complete.
+The last and most important task of the interim government is to write the next version of the constitution.
+This document may or may not incorporate any or all of the interim structures.

-## Assets
+## Beliefs and principles

-The 50 galaxies marked "urbit.org" in the galaxy table belong to the republic, and will be used only in the interests of the republic and Urbit as a whole.

-Once this republic acquires a legal identity, Tlon will also grant this entity control over: the `urbit.org` domain; the Github `urbit` account; and the first galaxy `~zod`.

-## Galaxy table

-Of the 256 galaxies, 95 are assigned to Tlon Corporation; 50 are assigned to urbit.org; 40 are assigned to Tlon employees and their family members; 34 are assigned directly to unrelated investors in Tlon; and 37 are assigned to random individuals for random reasons.
-Some of these "randos" donated money or services; others were just in the right place at the right time.
+See our document of [beliefs and principles]().

 ## Governance structures

-The interim republic has three branches: an executive consulate, a passive senate, and an advisory assembly.
+The interim republic has four branches: an executive consulate, a galactic senate, a stellar congress and a planetary assembly.

-The consulate has full authority, but must consult with the assembly and keep it informed.
-The assembly is a legislative branch which is learning its trade.
-The senate is a reserved power with no role in governance.
+For the interim, full authority is held by the (Roman style) consulate.
+The legislature (senate, congress, assembly) is advisory.
+The senate is never consulted and the congress is almost never consulted.

+In the future, the assembly of planets specializes in technical governance.
+The congress of stars specializes in internal, but nontechnical, governance.
+The senate of galaxies selects the consuls and holds them accountable, and specializes in compliance with external powers.
+All votes, elections and other public actions are logged in the Urbit global namespace.

+As in most parliamentary systems, each of these structures sets and enforces its own internal rules of operation.

-### Consuls
+### Consulate

 A consulate is a two-person executive.
-If the consuls disagree on a decision, and cannot agree on how to agree, they must flip a coin.

-Consuls serve in pairs for a year.
-The first consuls are Galen Wolfe-Pauly (a Tlon employee) and Raymond Pasco (a Tlon contractor).
-A consul must be a senator; see below.
+The consuls must work out their own organization and division of labor.
+Disagreements between consuls are resolved by the senate.

+A consul must be a senator.
+The senate, voting per galaxy, replaces the consulate whenever either a vacancy exists, or a vote of no confidence gains a majority.
+When electing consuls, first a plurality selects one consul; then the plurality of those who voted for anyone but the winner selects the second.

 ### Senate

-The senate is the set of all galaxy holders, voting by galaxy.
+The *senate* is the set of all galaxy holders, voting per galaxy.
-The senate does not (at present) perform any real function, except for one: it must ratify Urbit's next constitution.

-A role for the senate would be superfluous because, initially, the will of the senate is the will of Tlon, and the consluls

-This is because, in practice, the will of the Senate is the will of Tlon.

-<<<discussion of galaxy table here; need galaxy table!>>>
+It does not convene except to replace the consuls.
+Its proceedings are in private.

 To avoid growing the network too quickly, galaxies are activated gradually.
 Initially, only one galaxy is active, the root `~zod` (galaxy 0).

-Galactic certificates start with a hardcoded fingerprint in the Ames source.
-If you have a keypair whose public key matches this hash, you are a senator for all cryptographic purposes.
-If the fingerprint is zero, a real-world identity is shown; if this is your identity, we'll check in a fingerprint for you at any time.

-But `~zod` has the routing power to choose whether its network, which is the whole network, routes to other galaxies.
-So the consuls, who control `~zod`, have the power to decide whether and/or when other galaxies can launch usable stars.
-There are many reasons to keep the live network from containing vast deserts of usable, but unused, address space.

-Except for Tlon galaxies, galaxy activation is at random.
-Tlon can activate its galaxies whenever (because it needs to be able to keep its lights on).
+Further activation is at the discretion of the consuls, who control `urbit.org` and will only bind activated galaxies to `galaxy.urbit.org`.
+Routing at the galaxy layer is by DNS, so unbound galaxies, and any stars or planets they launch, hear no packets.

+When any galaxy, activated or not, creates its initial certificate, the consuls add its fingerprint to the galaxy table.
+Non-activated galaxies can still be rekeyed.

+### Congress

+The *congress* is the set of all active independent stars. voting per star.
+An *independent star* is any star *not* owned by anyone who is either a senator, or has some connection to one that would pose a conflict of interest.

+The congress of stars is designed to exercise project and community governance.
+Its proceedings are in private.
+The consuls convene it at their pleasure, and keep it informed.

 ### Assembly

-The *assembly* is the *set of all independent stars*.
-An independent star is any star *not* owned by anyone who is also a senator, or has a family or employment connection with a senator.

-In the long run, the mission of the assembly is to govern Urbit with the consent of the senate.
-The vague idea of the proto-constitution is that the assembly's power should increase over time; at first, the consulate polls it; later, it gets a veto; still later, it can propose its own measures; finally, it elects the consuls.

-Since the consuls must still be senators, there is always a balance of authority between consulate, assembly and senate.
-This whole design is ripped off from ancient Rome, which after all did pretty well with it.
-But again, it's just an idea;
-Urbit will write its own constitution.
+The *assembly* is the set of all active primary planets, voting per planet.
+A *primary planet* is the main planet of a unique human (no sockpuppets).

+The assembly is responsible for technical governance.
+Its proceedings are in public.

 ### The next constitution

-Urbit's next constitution will be written by the assembly, under the moderation of the consuls, for the approval of the senate.
-This will happen when the consuls think it's ready to happen.

-Ideally, Urbit's constitution will be written in two languages:
-English, and a smart-contract language such as Ethereum.
-Of course, Ethereum can't enforce decisions; but it can count the votes.
-And there's no excuse for not using it this way.
+The congress proposes, and the senate approves, the next version of this constitution.
+Future constitutions should be defined in a smart contract platform, such as Ethereum.

+## Galaxy table

+The galaxy table is included [by reference]().

+95 galaxies are held by the [Tlon Corporation](company).
+50,
+reserved for urbit.org, the future community foundation.
+40, by Tlon employees and their family members (24 by Curtis, who started in 2002; 16 by everyone else, who started in 2014).
+34, by outside investors in Tlon.
+37, by 33 other individuals, who donated to the project, contributed code or services, won a contest, or were just in the right place at the right time.

+Note that while Tlon and its employees still control a majority of galaxies, the senate is a ceremonial body; the consulate is effectively equivalent to Tlon.

+## Inception

+This constitution takes effect as soon as the initial public presale of Urbit address space is complete.

+## Endowment

+The 50 galaxies marked "urbit.org" in the galaxy table are intended as property of the republic, and will be used only in the interests of the republic and Urbit as a whole.

+Externally, these galaxies are held by Tlon; internally, they are managed and voted by Tlon.
+Once the republic acquires a legal identity and an independent human organization, Tlon pledges to donate the `urbit.org` galaxies, the DNS domain, and the Github `urbit` account to it.

+## First consuls

+The first consuls are Galen Wolfe-Pauly and Raymond Pasco.